Markets brush off U.S. government shutdowns

 On Friday, Washington lawmakers and U.S. President Donald Trump were pushing against a midnight deadline to reach an agreement to keep the government open in the effort to avert a shutdown that last occurred more than four years ago.

 Wall Street has brushed off the increasing likelihood of a shutdown.
-The three major U.S. indexes rose on Friday, marking their third straight week of gains.
+The three major U.S. indexes .SPX .DJI .IXIC rose on Friday, marking their third straight week of gains.

-The yield on benchmark 10-year Treasury notes reached a three-year peak at 2.659 percent, meanwhile.
+The yield on benchmark 10-year Treasury notes US10YT=RR reached a three-year peak at 2.659 percent, meanwhile.

-The dollar held steady against a basket of currencies but still ended lower for a fifth straight week, the longest such streak since April-May 2015.
+The dollar held steady against a basket of currencies .DXY =USD but still ended lower for a fifth straight week, the longest such streak since April-May 2015.

 In the aftermath of the last shutdown in October 2013, which lasted for 16 days, the S&P 500 posted a modest 3 percent gain.
 Gold, the dollar and the 10-year yield barely changed.